rjspencer/docs/README.md

 # StageBloc Documentation

 This repo contains all the docs found at http://stagebloc.com/developers/.
+This includes the [API](https://github.com/stagebloc/docs/blob/master/api.md) and [Theming Engine](https://github.com/stagebloc/docs/blob/master/theming.md).

 We are constantly working to make these docs awesome.
 Have a suggestion?
 Open an issue!